Nurse Practitioner Collaborative Agreement Template

 How do you write a collaborative practice agreement?

-Collaborative practice agreements are typically written by outlining the roles, responsibilities, and scope of practice for both nurse practitioners and collaborating physicians.
-It should address patient care, practice protocols, communication methods, record-keeping procedures, and dispute-resolution processes.
+Collaborative practice agreements are typically written to outline the roles, responsibilities, and scope of practice for nurse practitioners and collaborating physicians.
+They should address patient care, practice protocols, communication methods, record-keeping procedures, and dispute-resolution processes.

 What is a collaboration between physicians and nurse practitioners?

 Collaboration between physicians and nurse practitioners involves working together to provide patient care.
-Physicians offer oversight, diagnosis, consultation, and guidance to nurse practitioners who deliver healthcare services within their scope of practice under the direction and collaboration of physicians.
+Physicians offer supervision, diagnosis, consultation, and guidance to nurse practitioners who deliver healthcare services within their scope of practice.
+The nurse practitioner must practice with the collaborating physician continuously present, especially during the early stages, to provide necessary guidance and support.

 Join 10,000+ teams using Carepatron to be more productive